Pros and Cons of Debt Consolidation

 Debt consolidation is the process of gathering your debts into one account with just one monthly payment.
-The idea behind a consolidation is to reduce the number of payments you have to make, and if possible reduce the interest rate and total amount you’re out of pocket each month, making it easier to pay off the balance.
+The idea behind consolidation is to reduce the number of payments you have to make, and if possible reduce the interest rate and total amount you’re out of pocket each month, making it easier to pay off the balance.

 Things to Remember

 While debt consolidation can be an effective way to get control of your debt, there are a couple of things to remember.

 - Debt consolidation generally will not include your secured loans like your car loan.
-It will apply on to unsecured debt like a credit card, personal bank loans, lines of credit, and other debts like medical bills.
+It will apply to unsecured debt like a credit card, personal bank loans, lines of credit, and other debts like medical bills.

 - Debt consolidation will not work unless you stop using your credit card, and other accounts that you include in the consolidation.
 The best course is to close the accounts and cut up the credit cards.
 Some debt consolidation lenders may require that you do this as a condition of the loan.